zohaibterminator/machine-failure-classification-from-scratch/README.md

 * Place the data.csv file in the same directory as the notebook.

 ## Steps
-1. Data Import and Exploration
+1. Data Import and Exploration:

 The data is imported using pandas, and basic exploration is conducted to understand the structure, data types, and summary statistics.
 Duplicate rows are identified and counted.

-2. Data Preprocessing
+2. Data Preprocessing:

 Any duplicate rows found in the dataset are dropped to ensure data quality.

-3. Handling Imbalanced Dataset
+3. Handling Imbalanced Dataset:

 The dataset is checked for class imbalance in the target variable.
 SMOTE (Synthetic Minority Over-sampling Technique) is used to balance the dataset by oversampling the minority class.

-4. Feature Scaling
+4. Feature Scaling:

 The features are scaled using MinMaxScaler to bring all values into the range between 0 and 1, which helps improve the performance of the machine learning model.

-5. Data Splitting
+5. Data Splitting:

 The dataset is split into training and testing sets.
 A 70:30 split is used to ensure a proper evaluation of the model.

-6. Model Training
+6. Model Training:

 A regularized logistic regression model is trained from scratch using gradient descent.
 Functions for computing cost, gradients, and applying gradient descent are defined and used to optimize the model parameters.

-7. Model Evaluation
+7. Model Evaluation:

 The model is evaluated using various metrics such as accuracy, precision, recall, and F1 score.
 A confusion matrix and classification report are generated to provide detailed insights into the model's performance on each class.

-8. Visualization of Results
+8. Visualization of Results:

 Confusion matrix and evaluation scores are visualized using matplotlib and seaborn.
 Bar plots are used to display accuracy, precision, recall, and F1 score for easy comparison.

 ## Results